Miriam Abaya Vice President, Immigration and Children’s Rights

-Miriam is the Senior Director for Immigration and Children’s Rights at First Focus.
+Miriam is the Vice President for Immigration and Children’s Rights at First Focus.
 Before joining First Focus, Miriam was a Policy Analyst at the Young Center for Immigrant Children's Rights, where she advocated for immigration policies that would protect the best interests and rights of unaccompanied children in government custody.
 While at the Young Center, Miriam focused on access to the asylum, border policies, and due process for immigrant children.
 Miriam also advocated before international bodies, regarding U.S. immigration policy, including the Inter-American Commission on Human Rights.

 Miriam graduated from Temple University Beasley School of Law in 2017.
 During law school, Miriam was a 2015 Law & Public Policy Scholar and interned with the DOJ Office of Immigration Litigation, the Coalition for the International Criminal Court, and the Institute for Multi-Track Diplomacy.
 After law school, Miriam was a Law & Public Policy Fellow for the Law & Public Policy Program, where she conducted research on international justice outreach on the African continent.
 That research was later published in the UCLA Journal of International Law & Foreign Affairs.
 She also worked part-time for the American Bar Association Rule of Law Initiative, where she supported a project on victim participation in the Central African Republic's Special Criminal Court.